HalilCan/FAT-filesystem-access/README.md

 ## Access
 If you have a password, you can follow the accompanying instructions.
 If you don't, you can contact me.
 I cannot make even the modified code publicly available because a lot of the current work is based on PennOS and that would be detrimental to the class.
+If you are a potential employer and would like to hear more about it, [Professor Boon Thau Loo](boonloo@seas.upenn.edu) (my Operating Systems professor) has good things to say.

 # FAT-fs
 ## 1. What